 Then, hinge at your hips and reach your right arm crossbody to tap the dumbbell outside of your left foot (challenging your balance and core strength).
 Again, press through your left heel to stand tall.

-How to do 3 High Knees + 2 Single Leg Plyo Lunges:
+How To Do 3 High Knees And 2 Single Leg Plyo Lunges

 Start in a neutral stance, feet under hips and core engaged.

 Step your left foot back into a reverse lunge, then explode up, driving through the heel of your right foot as you pull your left knee towards your chest.
-Repeat x2.
+Repeat for two single leg plyometric lunges.

-After performing 2 single leg plyo lunges, alternate high knees for a 3-count before stepping back into a low lunge and repeating.
+After performing two single leg plyo lunges, alternate high knees for a 3-count, driving your knee up to chest height.

-4. Down Dog to Bear Crawl + Push Up
+Down Dog To Bear Crawl And Push Up

-Targets: A full body exercises with an emphasis on the arms — shoulders, chest, triceps, abs and core.
+Targets: A full body exercise with an emphasis on the arms, shoulders, chest, triceps, abs and core.

-How to do Down Dog to Bear Crawl + Push Up:
+How To Do Down Dog To Bear Crawl And Push Up

 Start in a high plank position, hands under shoulders, core engaged.